 The professional pilot's career is further advanced for those in the BS program as it includes academic training toward a multiengine rating and the Federal Aviation Administration's (FAA) Certified Flight Instructor Certificate.
 FAA ground qualifications assist students in pursuing a variety of aviation careers, such as ground instructor, flight dispatcher, accident investigator, aviation administrator, aviation researcher or air traffic controller.

-Upon entry to this program, it is required that students wishing to complete any flight certificates obtain, at a minimum, an FAA Class III medical certificate.
-A Class II is required for commercial pilots (FLT330 and above).
-A Class I medical certificate is recommended for all students who wish to become professional pilots.
+Upon entry to this program, it is required that students wishing to complete any flight certificates obtain, a Class I medical certificate.

 Anyone who wants to become an FAA-certified pilot must meet TSA requirements.